On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Trajectory-Level Analysis

-According to condition~\eqref{eq:converge_cond} in \Cref{thm:converge}(b), the step size $\stepsizet{\idxopt}$ must be carefully scaled to match the gap alignment $\rhogapprompt(\idxopt)$.
+\paragraph*{The Importance of Properly Chosen Step Size $\stepsizet{\idxopt}$} According to condition~\eqref{eq:converge_cond} in \Cref{thm:converge}(b), the step size $\stepsizet{\idxopt}$ must be carefully scaled to match the Gap Alignment $\rhogapprompt(\idxopt)$.
 To illustrate this, we contrast two scenarios: a modest step size yields linear convergence, whereas an overly aggressive one causes failure.

+\emph{The Perils of Overshooting.} If condition~\eqref{eq:converge_cond} in Theorem~\ref{thm:converge}(b) is violated, convergence may break down.
+The result below shows that even with perfect update directions, learning can collapse under overly aggressive step sizes.